mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 to read and respond to human emotions[0] and the list goes on and on.

-In a near future, caregiver robots will meet our physical and emotional needs as we age, by offering reminders about appointments or medication and by encouraging social activities, healthy eating and exercise[4].
+In the near future, caregiver robots will meet our physical and emotional needs as we age, by offering reminders about appointments or medication and by encouraging social activities, healthy eating and exercise[4].